MilwaukeeBitcoinMeetup/Milwaukee-Bitcoin-Meetup/README.md

 Meetup over drinks as we discuss the current landscape and future trajectory of digital payments, online communities, and personal liberties.
 All curious, innovative thinkers are welcome.

-Beware of scammers and forks - There is no second best Milwaukee Bitcoin Meetup
+Beware of scammers and forks - This meetup is an independent event and is not affiliated with any other meetups using similar names.
+We want to make it clear that our group operates independently, and any attempts by other groups to falsely associate with us are categorically denied.
+Participants should be aware that this meetup is a distinct entity and is not associated with any other groups or organizations.

 # **Topic details for upcoming and past events can be found in Issues**